 Alexander Falconer (1797 – 1856), Hugh’s big brother, became a merchant in Calcutta but later returned to his homeland.
 After his death he bequeathed £1000 in his will for the establishment of ‘a public museum in Forres for objects of art and science inclusive of a library and lecture room.’
 He is buried at St. Laurence Church, Forres.

-Falconer museum plays a very active role within the local community having family drop in sessions, talks, new exhibits and events.
+The Falconer Museum plays a very active role within the local community having family drop in sessions, talks, new exhibits and events.